jelius-sama/portfolio/README.md

 This will start the development server on ``http://localhost:3000.``

 ### 🌐 Deployment
-This website is deployed using __Vercel__ for fast, global deployment.
+This website is deployed using __AWS__ for fast, global deployment.

 #### Building for production